theKorzh/Standby-RAM-Cleaner-service/README.md

 **Standby RAM Cleaner Service** is a Windows service that monitors system memory and purges the Standby List when zeroed memory drops below a specified threshold.

 ---
+## Background

+In some cases (in my case — almost always), Windows does not release Standby Memory even when the amount of free memory reaches zero.
+This can be quite frustrating, especially when you have 64 GB of RAM, but applications crash due to “out of memory” errors because 40 GB is occupied by Standby Memory.
+There are plenty of reports about this issue across the internet, but all the more or less official responses from Microsoft boil down to “run sfc /scannow” or “try a clean installation.”
+Needless to say, that doesn’t fix the problem.
+Unofficial advice usually comes down to “use RAMMap from Sysinternals.”
+RAMMap is indeed an excellent tool, but having to launch it every few minutes can get tiresome.

+I couldn’t find an existing solution to this problem, so I decided to create a small system service that periodically checks the amount of unused memory and, when it runs out, clears the Standby Memory.

+### WARNING!

+A significant part of the code was written with the help of ChatGPT and may contain errors.
+I don’t claim to be a good programmer—or a programmer at all.
+Please keep that in mind.
+---
 ## Features

 - Monitors zeroed system memory.